-For the Junior Class and Youth A Class, the current positions in the seeded groups A and B result from the current Junior or Youth A World Cup point ranking.
-For the 1st Junior World Cup and Youth A World Cup, the overall World Cup ranking of the previous season is valid.
+For the Junior Class and Youth A Class, the current positions in the seeded groups A and B result from the current Junior World Cup or Continental Cup point ranking.
+For the 1st Junior World Cup Continental Cup, the overall World Cup ranking of the previous season is valid.
 Athletes without points are assigned to the rest group.

-5.5 Junior World Championships, Junior World Cup, and Youth A World Cup: The seeded groups will generally be filled up to their full number.
+5.5 Junior World Championships, Junior World Cup, and Continental Cup: The seeded groups will generally be filled up to their full number.